-$g\bar{a}h$ 'cows' needs to be read with both c and d.
-In the former it is the referent of the hapax $mand\acute{a}n\bar{a}h$ (whose sense is, however, easy to divine) and the obj. of the caus. redupl. aor. 'causes to bellow'; in the latter it is the obj. of $krnv\bar{a}n\acute{a}h$ and the target of the simile: "making the cows as if into his garment" (a simile that of course depends on a metaphor: cows = milk).
-I consider the $n\acute{a}$ to be displaced - we might expect $nirn\acute{i}jam$ $n\acute{a}$.
+gấḥ 'cows' needs to be read with both c and d.
+In the former it is the referent of the hapax mandánāḥ (whose sense is, however, easy to divine) and the obj. of the caus. redupl. aor. 'causes to bellow'; in the latter it is the obj. of kṛṇvānáḥ and the target of the simile: "making the cows as if into his garment" (a simile that of course depends on a metaphor: cows = milk).
+The placement of $n\acute{a}$ before its target when it would be in final position is found elsewhere, incl. in this hymn (see vs. 12).
 This pāda, in this order, is also found in IX.14.5; for variants on the phrase without simile particle see IX.86.26, 95.1, all adduced by Ge (n.
 26d).

 On the structure of the hymn see publ. intro.
 It consists of pragāthas alternating Kakubh (8 12 / 8) with Satobṛhatī (12 8 / 12 8).
 The Anukr. attributes the hymn to seven different poets, but the vss. assigned to them generally violate the pragātha division, which, as the publ. intro. indicates, is often reinforced by syntactic structure.
-The Anukr. also identifies vs. 13 as Gāyatrī Yavamadhyā, but it can be analyzed as a reasonably well-behaved Kakubh.
+The Anukr. also identifies vs. 13 as Gāyatrī Yavamadhyā, but it can be analyzed as a reasonably wellbehaved Kakubh.